Combined Degree and Physician Scholar Programs

 Welcome Penn Med students!

-If you have an interest in conducting research during medical school, you've come to the right place!
+If you are thinking about an academic career and interested in conducting research during medical school as a step in that direction, you've come to the right place!
 This website has been designed to help students navigate the many research options available.
 The most frequent scenarios are:

 Medical students typically choose to do research between the first and second year of Medical School, though this does not count as credit toward graduation.
 For more information, check out Information Gathering and Applying for Programs/Funding webpages.
 Planning ahead is always advised; these programs can be very competitive.